pollyhall40/GSA-Acquisition-FAR-Buying-Guides/00-Drafting Assumptions.md

 4. This SaaS module is our prototype.
 As such, we may include guidance in this module that is more broadly relevant to IT buying.
 We do not plan to repeat this guidance across each module.
 Later, we will include common guidance more appropriately within the overall IT buying guide.

+5. We understand existing internal agency guidebooks on these topics may exist, which will be informed by this buying guide.
+An example of such is the [DOD Cloud Acquisition Guidebook (DCAG)](https://www.dau.edu/tools/dod-cloud-acquisition-guidebook).

-5. We will design the buying guides and associated sections to support interoperability with the regulatory overhaul that will be built around milestones in the acquisition lifecycle: **Pre-Solicitation > Solicitation / Evaluation / Award > Post Award**.
+6. We will design the buying guides and associated sections to support interoperability with the regulatory overhaul that will be built around milestones in the acquisition lifecycle: **Pre-Solicitation > Solicitation / Evaluation / Award > Post Award**.

 However, we plan to start each guide with a section on Important Category-Specific Buying Considerations.

 - **Milestone 0: Important Category-Specific Buying Considerations**
 - **Milestone 1: Pre-Solicitation**
 - **Milestone 2: Solicitation/Evaluation/Award**
 - **Milestone 3: Post-Award**
+- **Appendices**